 - Prayer Books

 At present, we publish in the original Greek and in the Bible versions shown on the web pages: KJV, ESV, NASB, NKJV, NRSV, NIV, REB, RV and NLT plus digital reprints of the NEB and Tyndale's New Testament.
 Other versions may become available in the future.
-If you would like further information, please contact email@example.com.
+For further information contact firstname.lastname@example.org.